Thousands in the dark after crash in Auckland's Flat Bush takes out power pole

-A crash in the Auckland suburb of Botany overnight left thousands of houses without power - with some still in the dark this morning.
+A crash in the Auckland suburb of Flat Bush overnight left thousands of residents without power - with some still in the dark this morning.

-The accident happened on Chapel Rd next to Sancta Maria college just before 11.30pm.
+The single-vehicle accident happened on Chapel Rd next to Sancta Maria college just before 11.30pm.

 Emergency responders including police and firefighters were at the scene, where a car ploughed into a power pole - bringing the pole down onto the vehicle.